elastic/elasticsearch-rails/elasticsearch-model/README.md

 # => {"title"=>"Quick brown fox"}
 ```

-The re-defined method will be used in the indexings method, such as `index_document`.
+The re-defined method will be used in the indexing methods, such as `index_document`.

 #### Relationships and Associations

-When you have a more complicated structure/schema, you need to customize the `as_indexed_json` method
+When you have a more complicated structure/schema, you need to customize the `as_indexed_json` method -
-- or perform the indexing separately, on your own.
+or perform the indexing separately, on your own.
 For example, let's have an `Article` model, which _has_many_ `Comment`s,
 `Author`s and `Categories`.
 We might want to define the serialization like this: